 Heat a griddle over medium-low heat.
 Once the griddle is hot, grease with about 1 tablespoon of butter by running the pat of butter up and down the griddle.
 Wipe the griddle down with a cloth so that there aren’t pools of butter on it.
 You just want a very thin coat of butter.

 Cook the pancakes.
 Pour pancake batter onto the griddle ¼ cup at a time.
 Cook about 2 minutes or until bubbles start to form on the top of the pancake.
 Then, with a wide spatula, carefully lift the bottom edge of the pancake to see if it has turned golden brown.
 If it has, quickly scoot your spatula under the pancake and flip it over.

 Cook another 2-3 minutes, keeping an eye on the underside of the pancake to make sure it doesn’t over cook.
 Pancakes are done when golden brown and cooked though.

 Test for doneness.
 You can check to see if a pancake is done by gently pressing the corner of your spatula into the center of a pancake and making a tiny crack.
 If you see wet batter inside, then flip the pancakes again and cook a bit longer.
 If you see fluffy insides then your pancake is finished cooking.

 Keep warm.
 When your pancakes are finished cooking transfer them to the plate you have placed in the oven to keep warm.

 Storing extras: You can store your homemade pancakes in the fridge for up to 3 days.
 Store in an airtight container with parchment paper between each one to prevent sticking.

 Reheating: To reheat, just pop in the microwave for 30 seconds to a minute.
 I usually start with 30 seconds and check to see if they need additional time.

-Keywords: homemade pancakes, pancakes from scratch recipe, best fluffy pancake recipe
+Keywords: homemade pancakes, easy pancake recipe, fluffy pancake recipe, pancakes from scratch